 This report is designed to meet first of the specific duties.
 It has been prepared for HR and Equality Committee and approved by Governing Body.
 It can be read alongside the College's Equality and Diversity Policy, available from the College's website.
 The information included relates to the academic community, non-academic staff, graduates and postgraduates.
-The report covers the academic year 2019-20 (1 October 2019-30 September 2020); where data are presented, they refer to academic year unless otherwise stated.
+The report covers the academic year 2020-21 (1 October 2020-30 September 2021); where data are presented, they refer to academic year unless otherwise stated.

 The College collects data and information on some of the protected characteristics and also relies upon the University to provide data on undergraduates and postgraduates.
 Not all protected characteristics are addressed for all measures by these data.
-In some cases the numbers are too small to be either statistically significant or, more generally, meaningful.
+In some cases, the numbers are too small to be either statistically significant or, more generally, meaningful.

 The report is in six parts.
 Part B reports progress on the College's published objective under the Public Sector Equality Duty.
-Part C is a short review of actions undertaken academic year 2019-20 in support of the College's equality and diversity objectives and Part D sets out the Action Plan for 2020-21.
-Data on recruitment, employees, undergraduate applications and on course students is reported in Part E. The gender pay gap report will be found in Part F when it is published (no later than 4 April 2021).
+Part C is a short review of actions undertaken academic year 2020-21 in support of the College's equality and diversity objectives and Part D sets out the Action Plan for 2021-22.
+Data on recruitment, employees, undergraduate applications and on course students is reported in Part E.